-When we receive your application, we will call you to schedule an interview and math and English assessments.
+Once all required documents are received, we will contact you to arrange an interview and, when necessary, math and English assessments.

-Did you know that homeschool students can take courses at our school?
+Did you know that homeschool or part-time students can take courses at our school?

 We offer year-long courses in Spanish, German, math, and English, and intensive seminar blocks in science, history and geography, literature, and math.